joshdowning/tyk-docs/tyk-docs/content/upgrading-tyk.md

 Please read this through before upgrading any of your Tyk components.

-This page aims to provide guidance for upgrading Tyk products.
-When upgrading Tyk, you'd need to upgrade separately every component that you are using.
-To avoid confusion each product offering and within it each component will have a separate section discussing and detailing the relevant information.
+This page provides guidance for upgrading your Tyk installation.
+When upgrading Tyk, you need to consider every component (e.g. Gateway, Pump, Dashboard) separately taking into consideration the style of deployment you've implemented.
+We have structured this guide by deployment type (e.g. Self-Managed, Multi-DC) to keep all the information you need in one place.

 All our components share a few common standards:
 - We do not introduce breaking changes unless specifically stated in the release notes (and it rarely happens).